 We stifled our giggles at the man’s attempts to silence his curious son, simultaneously relieved our kids hadn’t asked first.

 It was the comic highlight of our family’s 2014 spring break trip to Central America’s Caribbean gem, Belize, and its treasure trove of adventure offered in the Placencia Peninsula.
 A narrow, 16-mile strip of white sand in southern Belize that includes three main areas—Maya Beach, Seine Bight, and the largest and southernmost, Placencia Village—it’s no wonder this peninsular paradise is often the only destination for travelers to this Central American country (roughly the size of Massachusetts).
+Quintessential Placencia Belize Luxury Resorts line the beautiful coastline, interspersed with options for the traveling families on a budget, making this destination one for everyone.

 Splashing Through the Ocean